woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 Ubuntu packages
 ~~~~~~~~~~~~~~~

 .. note:: GDAL image formats are only available on Linux using Boundless packages.
-Installing with OpenGeo Suite for Application Servers (via a WAR bundle) is not supported.
+Installing with Boundless Suite for Application Servers (via a WAR bundle) is not supported.

 #.
 Install the following package from the Boundless repository.
 (See :ref:`intro.installation.ubuntu.install` for instructions on how to add the OpenGeo repository):